 Substitution Theorem states that the voltage across any branch or the current through that branch of a network being known, the branch can be replaced by the combination of various elements that will make the same voltage and current through that branch.
 In other words, the Substitution Theorem says that for branch equivalence, the terminal voltage and current must be same.

 Explanation of Substitution Theorem

 Simply one can say that the Substitution Theorem is the replacement of one element with another equivalent element.
-In a network if any element is substituted or replaced by a voltage or current source whose voltage and current across or through that element will remain unchanged as the previous network.
+In a network, if any element is substituted or replaced by a voltage or current source whose voltage and current across or through that element will remain unchanged as the previous network.

 Let us understand the theorem with the help of the circuit diagram shown below